The Orpheum Vancouver

 This is a gorgeous old theater and has been kept up for the most part.
 Seating is decently comfortable and there's legroom.
 It's big!
 Holds more than 2,700 people.

-Kat Sykes - a month ago
+Kat Sykes - 4 months ago

 Directions